 For more severe and long-standing injuries, one could also consider accessing their life insurance benefits attached to their superannuation fund in the form of income protection or total and permanent disablement (“TPD”) insurance.

-Police and members of the public alike should you seek legal advice from an experienced legal practitioner. vbr Lawyers are highly specialised in personal injury and TPD matters and can assist with ensuring your rights are protected.
+Police and members of the public alike should seek legal advice from an experienced legal practitioner. vbr Workers’ Compensation Lawyers are highly specialised in personal injury and TPD matters and can assist with ensuring your rights are protected.

 This blog was written by Ray Cayamanda, Solicitor